mustafamariam/Intelligent-Connections/README.md

 2. venv\scripts\activate (on VSCode, you may just need to open a new terminal since the old one has been killed).
 3. pip install Flask
 4. pip install flask-sqlalchemy

+**Now, let's set up the DB:**
-5. python
+1. python
-6. from app import app, db
+2. from app import app, db
-7. app.app_context().push()
+3. app.app_context().push()
-8. db.create_all()
+4. db.create_all()
-9. pip install Flask-Migrate
+5. pip install Flask-Migrate
-10. flask db init
+6. flask db init
-11. flask db migrate -m "Initial migration"
+7. flask db migrate -m "Initial migration"
-12. flask db upgrade
+8. flask db upgrade

 Now, you can run the project locally:
 1. In your terminal, type **flask run**